bruceravel/demeter/documentation/Athena/analysis/lcf.rst

    for all of the standards that you wish to consider.

 #.
 You can limit the number of standards used in each fit with the
-   incrementer widget just below the button marked :quoted:`Use marked groups`.
+   incrementer widget just below the button marked :kbd:`Use marked groups,light`.
 By default this number is 4, which says that the fits will consider all possible binary, ternary, and quaternary combinations of standards.
 Increase this number to consider higher orders of combinations of standards.
 Decrease it to limit the number of fits to perform.
 You can also indicate which standards are :quoted:`required` by clicking the check button in the right-most column of the table of standards.
 This will limit the combinations of standards tested against to data to those that contain the required standards, thus greatly reducing the scope of the combinatorial problem.

 #.
-Click :quoted:`Fit all possible combinations` in the actions list and go get
+Click :kbd:`Fit all possible combinations,light` in the actions list and go get
    a cup of coffee.
 If the number of possible standards is large, this series of fits could take a while.
 For example, with 11 standards and considering up to the quaternary combinations, :demeter:`athena` will perform